 - 300,000 people with long-term mental health problems lose their jobs each year

 - poor mental health costs employers up to £42 billion per year.

 Get Employment Law Advice On Mental Health Issues

-For more information about making or defending an employment law claim involving mental health issues, contact solicitors Hugh Reid at Coles Miller’s Poole office, 01202 355695.
+For more information about making or defending an employment law claim involving mental health issues, contact solicitor Hugh Reid at Coles Miller’s Poole office, 01202 355695.